Kitab al-wadih bi-l-haqq: Editions and scholarship

 The first scholars to make a serious study of the Kitāb were Marie-Thérèse d'Alverny and Norman Daniel in the mid-20th century.
 They knew only the Latin version.
 Scholars traced this to the 13th century and a Mozarabic environment, but did not connect it to the Kitāb.
 Thomas Burman produced a Latin edition and English translation in 1994.
 The scholarly consensus at the time of Burman's edition was that the Liber was composed in Arabic by a Mozarab in or around Toledo.
 Although it was recognized that internal evidence suggested it was composed shortly after 1009, scholars preferred a date after the conquest of Toledo by Castile in 1085, when a Christian would feel more free to openly criticize Islam.
 Burman placed the composition between about 1050 and 1132, Micheline Di Cesare between 1085 and 1132.

 David Bertaina first identified the Liber as a translation of the Kitāb in 2019.
 He published an Arabic edition and English translation in 2021.

 Reception

 Original audience

 Ibn Rajāʾ's intended audience seems to have included both Christians and Muslims.
-He occasionally instructs Christian readers how to respond to Muslim critics.
+He occasionally instructs Christian readers on how to respond to Muslim critics.
 At times he refers to Muslims as "them", while other times he addresses them directly as "you".
 His introduction includes a divine invocation for the conversion of his Muslim readers: "May God guide you to His obedience just as He guided us, and show you the way of truth just as He showed us, and guide you to His religion, which He chose for Himself, just as He guided us".

 Ibn Rajāʾ may have been familiar with Christian–Muslim debates from his father's proximity to the Fāṭimid court, where such debates are known to have taken place.
 His citation of ḥadīth suggests that both Sunnī and Ismāʿīlī Muslims were among his target audience.